Image of the article about autolyse on Biancolievito

 HOMEMADE BREAD AND PIZZA

-• If you use a low strength flour: No need to autolyse; indeed, it is counterproductive.
+• If you use low-strength flour, autolyse is unnecessary; indeed, it is counterproductive.

-• For a Medium Strength Flour (with a protein content lower than 12%): Autolyse is not a required step, but it can positively affect the dough.
+• For a Medium Strength Flour (with a protein content lower than 12%): Autolyse is not required, but it can positively affect the dough.

 • Autolyse the dough for about 30 minutes at 20-22°C (68-71°F)

-• In case the recipe foresees a high content of Levain (40% – 50% of the flour weight), add it to the dough and autolyse for 20 minutes.
+• If the recipe foresees a high content of Levain (40% – 50% of the flour weight), add it to the dough and autolyse for 20 minutes.

 • In case you use a strong flour (with a protein content between 12% and 14%): In this case, Autolyse can give a great advantage.